 About me

-I am a postdoc in the Department of Computer Science at the University of Manchester, supervised by Dr. Samuel Kaski.
-I am a member of the Manchester Centre for AI Fundamentals and the ELLIS Society.
-Much of my research is done in collaboration with the Finnish Center for Artificial Intelligence.
 I received my PhD in Social and Decision Sciences (concentration in Cognitive Decision Sciences) in 2022 from Carnegie Mellon University, where I was advised by Dr. Daniel Oppenheimer.
 My dissertation investigated the robustness of Bayesian experimental design to misspecification.

 Research

 My work takes a data-centric perspective on learning in the sense that I focus on (i) how the structure of the available data affects whether and how much learning occurs, and (ii) the development of methods that alter the structure of one’s data in ways that promote learning (e.g., active learning methods).
-My recent research is driven by questions like:

 - How can active learning methods effectively balance the resolution of multiple forms of uncertainty (e.g., between the values of target and nuisance parameters)?